RuberDuck9/ryft-32/README.md

 # ryft-32
-A fully custom 32 bit cpu - also built on a custom architecture - capable of complex instructions through the cisc architecture design model.
+A fully custom 32 bit cpu - also built on a custom architecture - capable of complex cisc-like instructions.

 ## Bit Allocation / Instruction Format